Our Research

 2007

-Sahoo SS, Bodenreider O, Zeng K, Sheth AP.
-An experiment in integrating large biomedical knowledge resources with RDF: Application to associating genotype and phenotype information .
-International Workshop on Health Care and Life Sciences Data Integration
+Sahoo, S.S., Bodenreider, O., Zeng, K. and Sheth, A.P., 2007.
+An experiment in integrating large biomedical knowledge resources with RDF: Application to associating genotype and phenotype information.

 2006